t-peters/notes-application/README.md

 ### Test
-This App is using the RSpec unit testing to test the functionalities of the that application The test contains about 27 tests testing with the hope or addressing every possible bug in the app
+This App is using the RSpec unit testing to test the functionalities of the that application The test contains about 27 tests with the hope or addressing every possible bug in the app